 In March 2020, the World Health Organization declared the outbreak of COVID-19 a global pandemic.
 Government measures to limit the spread of COVID-19, including the closure of non-essential businesses.
 Due to the rapid developments and uncertainty surrounding COVID-19, it is not possible to predict the impact that COVID-19 will have on the Company's business, financial position, and operating results in the future.
 In addition, it is possible that estimates in the Company's consolidated financial statements will change in the near term as are a result of COVID-19 and the effect of any such changes could be material, which could result in, among other things impairment of long-lived assets including property, plant, and equipment.
 The Company is closely monitoring the impact of the pandemic on all aspects of its business.

-The unaudited condensed consolidated interim financial statements for the period ended June 30, 2021, were prepared using International Financial Reporting Standards ("IFRS").
-These unaudited condensed consolidated interim financial statements have been prepared using the going concern concept, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+These consolidated financial statements have been prepared using the going concern concept, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.